AriFordsham/GHCWiki/commentary/hpc.md

 # Haskell Program Coverage

 This page describes the Haskell Program Coverage implementation inside GHC.
+You can find the original homepage of HPC [ here](http://projects.unsafeperformio.com/hpc/).

 The basic idea is this